jliljebl/flowblade/flowblade-trunk/docs/codeoverview/CodebaseOverview.md

 The question to ask here is if we need to refactor this program or not?
 The answer in my view is no.

 We have been able to add new features and fix bugs with low level of regressions.
-The level of regressions we get certainly below what would necessitate trying to modularize application further and to try to write a comprehensive enough test suit to combat regressions.
+The level of regressions we get is certainly below what would necessitate trying to modularize application further and to try to write a comprehensive enough test suit to combat regressions.

 Often the  defense against regressions is writing application in style where unnecessary structure is avoided and interconnections between modules is knowingly avoided if at all possible.
 From maintainability point of view it is better to be boring then clever.